 - Introduction – The Initial Hook

 - Main Message

 - Call to Action

 Each of these 3 core elements can be fully described over several scenes to help explain your story.

-Your initial hook is essential in getting your viewers to commit to full watching your video past the 8-second mark.
-Examples of several good hooks are:
+Your initial hook is essential in getting your viewers to commit to fully watching your video past the 8-second mark.
+Several good hook examples include:

 - 12 hooks used by the best TED Speakers